-or those who want financial independence, living below your means is a must.
-But that's not just about learning how to save money, cut expenses, and live a frugal life.
-There are other things to help you live on less money.
-You'll learn those here.
+For those who want to achieve financial independence, living below your means is a must.
+But that's not just about learning how to save money, cutting expenses, and living a frugal life.

 You don't have to sacrifice and be deprived to turn things around.